Now Legal LLP Solicitors is a firm of solicitors regulated by the Solicitors Regulation Authority. A list of our Members is available on request.

 On Conveyancing matters, our Estimate of fees includes all the disbursements that you are likely to incur, such as Land Registry fees, stamp duty and land charges searches but you will be responsible for any additional disbursements incurred during the transaction.

 If, for any reason, a Residential Conveyancing transaction does not proceed to completion, you will be responsible for any disbursements we have paid out on your behalf, however we will limit the charges for our own work to 75% of the legal fees quoted for your matter (plus VAT).

 For all matters other than Residential Conveyancing transactions, which do not proceed to completion, for any reason, we may charge you for work done and expenses incurred.

 Please note that your liability to pay the charges, expenses or disbursement due to us will be governed by the law of England and Wales.
 If it becomes necessary to take legal action to recover our charges or to enforce payment, you agree to submit to the jurisdiction of the English courts or to such other courts, tribunals or to any other body that we may choose.

-If we are supplied with original identification documents, such as passports or driving licences, we will return these to you by Special Delivery to ensure that these items are returned to you by the safest means possible.
-We will add the cost of this to your invoice and as a general expense it will attract VAT at the standard rate.
-If you do not wish us to return your documents by Special Delivery please advise us immediately.
+If we are supplied with original identification documents, such as passports or driving licences, we will return these to you by Recorded Delivery.
+If you request Special Delivery we reserve the right to add a charge of £15 to your invoice and as a general expense it will attract VAT at the standard rate.

 We reserve the right to require payment on account in respect of our fees, costs and disbursements.
 We will write to you to request payment on account if required.
 You should ensure that payment is made within 7 days of receipt of request for any payment.